 How does the exclusionary rule affect confessions?

-Why should officer procure a warrant if the Court allow warrantless arrests and searches?
+Why should officers procure a warrant if the Court allows warrantless arrests and searches?

 How does good policy protect officers?

 Do all these rules and regulations really just hamper the police?
 Or do they really help the police do their job in a more humane and efficient way?